Employer of Record

 Documents Required by the Applicant’s Employer

-• Permission Letter: Requesting approval for the applicant’s visa.
+• Permission Letter: Requesting approval for the applicant’s visa where applicable.

-• Sponsorship Letter: Assuming responsibility for the applicant’s activities in India.
+• Sponsorship Letter: Assuming responsibility for the applicant’s activities in India where required.

 • Appointment Letter: Outlining the job role and salary.